fieryhenry/Battle-Cats-Save-File-Editor/README.md

 To edit your save file first download u/1plus1equalswindow's save file editor https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

-Back up your save using BackupManagerEN.exe and rename the save file to save Replace the file named save in my save editor with your save
+Back up your save using BackupManagerEN.exe and rename the save file to save Replace the file named REPLACETHIS in my save editor with your save

 Run my save editor
 Do what you want with it and close it